andreaproto/andreaproto/README.md

 #  On this earth we share knowledge:cupid:.
 # 💫 About Me:
 I have a lot of fun with in IHC.
-In the construction of Figma projects* IHC AND FIGMA TO CODE:exclamation:. passionate about computing
+In the construction of Figma projects:exclamation:.

-:raising_hand: I also navigate in the area of ​​programming, analysis and the software development process.
+:raising_hand:passionate about computing.
+I also navigate in the area of ​​programming, analysis and the software development process.

 :heartpulse: Passionate about relational databases and noSQL.